mikedaltonmtl/tinyapp/README.md

 # TinyApp

-In it's current state, TinyApp is an HTTP web server that shortens URLs.
-Using Express as it's template engine, the site gives users the ability to create password protected accounts which they can log to and out of.
-Short URLs can be created, deleted and updated.
+TinyApp is an HTTP web server that shortens URLs.
+Using Express as it's template engine, the site gives users the ability to create password protected accounts which they can log in to and out of.
+Short URLs can be created, deleted and updated, while analytics of their use are logged.

 ## Purpose